Amine-Kariouta/Keep-It-Safe/README.md

    ```

 ### Contact
-For any questions or issues, please use the [GitHub Issues](https://github.com/AmineKariouta/keep-it-safe/issues) section.
+For any questions or issues, please use the [GitHub Issues](https://github.com/AmineKariouta/keep-it-safe/issues).

+You can also connect with me on [LinkedIn](https://linkedin.com/in/amine-kariouta).

 ---